 Why Sell Your Home to a Family Member?

-There are lots of reasons to sell a home to a family member.
-A common one is to make buying a home more affordable for a relative who otherwise would be unable to afford it.
-Another is to keep a property in the family as a kind of keepsake.
+There are good reasons to sell your home to a family member.
+One is to help a relative who otherwise would be unable to afford a mortgage to buy a home.
+Another is to keep a beloved property in the family as a kind of keepsake.It also can save the seller money on a sale.

 “You can avoid real estate commissions by handling the transaction on your own,” says Kari Brummond, a tax preparer and accountant at TaxCure, based in Trumbull, Connecticut.
-“The seller may save money on repairs if the buyer agrees to take the property as-is.
+“The seller may save money on repairs if the buyer agrees to take the property as is.
 The buyer may be able to save money if the seller agrees to sell the home below its fair market value.”

 How Is Selling Your Home to a Family Member Different?